Headquarters: 27-01 Queens Plaza North

 low-cost airlines and is based out of New York's JFK Airport.

-JetBlue flies an average of 900 flights a day to 95 cities including all three NYC airports, Caribbean and Latin America.
-The company has become the biggest airline serving JFK and specializes in non-stop trips from New York to the West Coast and Florida.
+JetBlue flies over 1,000 flights a day to 95 cities including all three NYC airports, Caribbean and Latin America.
+JetBlue has become the biggest airline serving JFK and Boston's Logn Airport.

-JetBlue is the only airline to have free DIRECTV satellite programming on the back of every seat with 36 channels and 100 channels of XM Radio.
+JetBlue is the only airline to have free DIRECTV satellite programming on the back of every seat with 36 channels.
 Planes have power outlets and USB connections in every seat.
 JetBlue offers Free WiFi called Fly-Fi.

 JetBlue Airways launched on February 11,